Interactive IPA Vowel Chart with Audio: Learn British English Vowel Sounds

 Examples

-The /ɒ/ sound appears in words such as ‘hot’, ‘got’ and ‘not’.
-The /ɒ/ sound is defined as an open-back rounded vowel.
+The /ɒ/ sound is an open-back rounded vowel and appears in words such as ‘hot’, ‘got’ and ‘not’, etc.

-The schwa sound /ə/ is a mid-central vowel.
+The schwa sound /ə/ is a mid-central vowel which commands a relaxed facial posture.
 It is neither rounded nor ungrounded.
 It is neither an open vowel nor a close vowel.
-The schwa sound commands a neutral position which reflects the relaxed facial posture of the mouth.

 The Twelve Monophthongs